Kristina01111000/Drws_site/README.md

 12/4
 Fix order of youtube playlist for srs
-Change youtube srs titles from episode to lesson Change srs on site and quizzes to lesson from part

 12/11
 For next week:
-Change titles on youtube and site and quizzes to lesson , from part, episode Look to see if conscious man podcast posted _> not yet Come up with potential posts for the new year new you challenge?
+Come up with potential posts for the new year new you challenge?
-Think about potential titles, new holistic you challenge, “The Holistic You Challenge”